yiisoft/yii2/docs/api/db/ActiveRecord.md

 ~~~

 How many SQL queries will be performed in the above code, assuming there are more than 100 customers in
 the database?
 101!
 The first SQL query brings back 100 customers.
-Then for each customer, a SQL query
+Then for each customer, another SQL query
 is performed to bring back the customer's orders.

-To solve the above performance problem, we can use the so-called *eager loading* by calling [[ActiveQuery::with()]]:
+To solve the above performance problem, you can use the so-called *eager loading* by calling [[ActiveQuery::with()]]:

 ~~~
 // SQL executed: SELECT * FROM tbl_customer LIMIT 100